 There is no person who can love you more than the God who created you, and no relationship that can satisfy you the way God can (Psalm 84:11).
 We know that it’s hard to make big decisions.
 But we promise, surrendering your life and relationship to Jesus is worth it.

-If you’re reading this and realizing that you may be in a toxic relationship, we're praying for you.
-Please feel free to reach out at theporch.live/connect.
+If you’re reading this and realizing that you may be in a toxic relationship, we’d love to pray for you.